kbarnatchez/kbarnatchez.github.io.old/_posts/2020-09-09-excess-deaths.md

 ---
-author: Keith Barnatchez
-category: blog
-date: 'July 21, 2020'
-excerpt: 'Getting a better sense of COVID''s toll'
-knit: |
-    (function(inputFile, encoding) { rmarkdown::render(inputFile, encoding =
-    encoding, output\_dir = \"../../../\_posts/\") })
-layout: post
+title: "Excess Deaths Due to Covid"
 output:
   md_document:
-    preserve_yaml: True
-    variant: markdown
+    variant: gfm
-title: Excess Deaths Due to Covid
+    preserve_yaml: TRUE
+knit: (function(inputFile, encoding) {
+  rmarkdown::render(inputFile, encoding = encoding, output_dir = "../../../_posts/") })
+author: "Keith Barnatchez"
+date: "July 21, 2020"
+excerpt: "Getting a better sense of COVID's toll"
+layout: post
+category: blog
 ---

 With the COVID-19 pandemic raging for roughly half a year now, numerous institutions have worked together to make daily, state-level data on cases and deaths available to the public.
-Among the many useful tools that are easily accessed include JHU's coronavirus dashboard and Worldometer's COVID tracker.
+Among the many useful tools that are easily accessed include JHU’s coronavirus dashboard and Worldometer’s COVID tracker.
 As impressive as these efforts have been, the data available only paint part of the picture.
-The issue with cases is intuitive: people are less likely to get a test if they don't feel sick (even if they really are carrying the virus), so reported cases likely underestimate the true value.
+The issue with cases is intuitive: people are less likely to get a test if they don’t feel sick (even if they really are carrying the virus), so reported cases likely underestimate the true value.
 The issue with deaths is both more important to understand and more complicated: there are competing